How Much Tax Is Paid on Lawsuit Settlements?

 Federal Law on Settlement Monies

-Income Tax on Lost Wages
+How Much Tax is Paid on Lost Wages

 If your accident-related injury kept you from working and earning wages, you might obtain compensation for those lost wages in your settlement.
 According to documentation from the IRS, those lost wages are not taxable if the payment was compensation for physical injuries caused by someone else.